Arizona vs. West Virginia Predictions & Picks - Women's NCAA Tournament First Round

 Arizona vs. West Virginia Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's contest that pits the Arizona Wildcats (21-9) against the West Virginia Mountaineers (19-11) at Xfinity Center has a projected final score of 70-63 (based on our computer prediction) in favor of Arizona, who is the favorite in this matchup by our model.
-Game time is at 12:00 PM ET on March 17.
+Friday's game that pits the Arizona Wildcats (21-9) against the West Virginia Mountaineers (19-11) at Xfinity Center has a projected final score of 70-63 (based on our computer prediction) in favor of Arizona, who is the favorite in this matchup by our model.
+Tipoff is at 12:00 PM ET on March 17.

-In their most recent game on Thursday, the Wildcats suffered a 73-59 loss to UCLA.
+In their last matchup on Thursday, the Wildcats suffered a 73-59 loss to UCLA.

 Arizona vs. West Virginia Game Info